Summer of Math Exposition

 The first two editions of the competition used a variant of the Bradley Terry model called Crowd BT

 The reasons for this choice were two-fold.
-Firstly, there was an off-the-shelf implementation that allowed for quick setup.
-Secondly, this system, called Gavel, was already used in hackathons and seemed like a good fit.
+There was an off-the-shelf implementation that allowed for quick setup, and this system, called Gavel, was already used in hackathons and seemed like a good fit.

 The idea is simple: you’re presented with two entries, and a vote consists of choosing the better one.
 This is called pairwise ranking.